 I like to roll the dough out on a silicone baking mat or parchment paper.
 Why?
 Since we will chill the rolled out dough in the fridge… are we going to just pick up this rolled out mass of dough?
 No!
 Roll out on a nonstick surface that you can literally pick up, put on a baking sheet, and place in the fridge.

 I created a separate post for my favorite royal icing.
 It’s my favorite because it’s easy to work with, tastes great, sets quickly, and doesn’t require raw egg whites.
-And, best of all, it doesn’t have a hard cement-like texture.
-It won’t break your teeth like other royal icings.
+And, best of all, it doesn’t have a hard cement-like texture– it won’t break your teeth like other royal icings.
 If royal icing isn’t for you and you still want to bake festive sugar cookies this holiday season, try my stained glass window cookies or drop style Christmas sugar cookies.

 - 2 and 1/4 cups (281g) all-purpose flour (spoon & leveled)